LqNoob/speech-synthesis-paper-list/README.md

 ## Awesome Codec, TTS & Speech LM

-1. **Acoustic Tokens**: Acoustic tokens are obtained using compression-based methods, which rely on encoder-decoder architectures with residual vector quantization (RVQ).
-It requires maintaining reconstruction ability and a low bitrate.
+1. **Acoustic Tokens**: Acoustic tokens focuses on speech compression and reconstruction, which rely on encoder-decoder architectures with residual vector quantization (RVQ).
+Specifically, these models quantify speech features (which are downsampled from raw wavforms by one encoder) into a series of discrete tokens, then use one decoder to upsample these discrete tokens into the speech, calculating the reconstruction loss against the original signal.
+By this approach, we can get discrete acoustic tokens with impressive compression rates and high-fidelity acoustic information, making it more suitable for tasks such as speech synthesis and emotion analysis. (*requires maintaining reconstruction ability and a low bitrate*)
 2. **Semantic Tokens**: Semantic tokens involve applying clustering algorithms such as K-means to extract features from self-supervised learning models, using the cluster indices as discrete representations.
+And it is prediction-based modeling, these models are trained for representation learning by predicting future frames in an autoregressive manner or by using surrounding frames to predict masked frames.
+This approach tends to prioritize capturing linguistic information within speech, making it particularly useful for recognition and understanding tasks.
-3. **Speech Large Language Models**: These models are trained on top of speech and acoustic tokens in a language modeling approach.
-They demonstrate proficiency in tasks on speech understanding and speech generation. (from [speech-trident](https://github.com/ga642381/speech-trident))
+4. **Speech Large Language Models**: These models are trained on top of speech and acoustic tokens in a language modeling approach.
+They demonstrate proficiency in tasks on speech understanding and speech generation.
+(From [speech-trident](https://github.com/ga642381/speech-trident))

 ### Neural Codec Models